 Observational estimates of the sea level variations over past millennia rely essentially on proxy-based regional relative sea level reconstructions corrected for GIA.
 Since AR5, the increasing availability of regional proxy-based reconstructions enables the estimation of GMSL change over the last ~3 kyr.
-The first statistical integration of the available reconstructions shows that the GMSL experienced variations of ± 9 [± 7 to ± 11] cm (5-95% uncertainty range; Kopp et al., 2016) over the 2400 years preceding the 20th century ($medium\ confidence$).
-This is more tightly bound than the AR5 assessment which indicated a variability in GMSL that was < ± 25 cm over the same period.
-This progress since AR5 confirms that it is $virtually\ certain$ that the mean rate of GMSL has increased during the last two centuries from relatively low rates of change during the late Holocene (order tenths of mm yr-1) to modern rates (order mm yr-1; Woodruff et al., 2013).
+The first statistical integration of the available reconstructions shows that the GMSL experienced variations of $\pm 9$ [ $\pm 7$ to $\pm 11$ ] cm (5-95% uncertainty range; Kopp et al., 2016) over the 2400 years preceding the 20th century (medium confidence).
+This is more tightly bound than the AR5 assessment which indicated a variability in GMSL that was < $\pm 25$ cm over the same period.
+This progress since AR5 confirms that it is virtually certain that the mean rate of GMSL has increased during the late Holocene (order tenths of mm yr-1) to modern rates (order mm yr-1; Woodruff et al., 2013).